dbelinson/GooglePlayAppsCrawler/README.md

 * Know C#

-* Have your own AWS Account and Secret Keys

-* Setup your own AWS Queue

 # How about the database?

 * I have made my MongoDB database public, including a user with read/write permissions so we can all use and populate the same database